RazrFalcon/svgcleaner/README.md

  - Used nodejs: `net-libs/nodejs-4.4.6(icu npm ssl -debug -snapshot -test CPU_FLAGS_X86="sse2" PYTHON_TARGETS="python2_7")`.
-   I tried a latest version, 6.4.0, but it even slower.
+   I tried the latest version, 6.4.0, but it even slower.

  - You can find links to the data sets [here](tools/files-testing/README.md).